 This example shows how to design a compensator for a Simulink® model using automated PID tuning in the Control System Designer app.
 It then shows how to fine tune the compensator design using the open-loop Bode editor.

 Simulink model.
 To open the model, at the MATLAB® command line, enter:

 This model contains a Water-Tank System plant model and a PID controller in a single-loop feedback system.

-To view the water tank model, double-click the Water-Tank System block.
+To view the water tank model, open the Water-Tank System subsystem.